riapinjani/rasa-arabic-tutorial/README.md

 1. **Short intro about chatbots and need for multilingual agents**

+Chatbots are computer programs build to simulate conversations with human users.
+This can be achived through NLP, a branch of Artificial Intellegence that helps computers understand human language.
+As chatbots gain popularity globally, there is increasing need to build multilingual agents that can cater to regions with linguistic diversity.
+This is likely to have a huge impact on customer engagement and satisfaction, and can prove to be a great asset for any organization.
+This article talks about building a chatbot in the Arabic Language using [rasa](https://rasa.com/).

 2. **Set up**

 Suggest/Include resource for creating a python virtual env